ledinhdanh/stm32-test/README.txt

 * In Eclipse, add new project using the Sourcery G++ toolchain.
 Remember the -mcpu setting and linker script.
 * Setting up debugging in Eclipse:
-  1) Create a new "External Tools Configurations" thing, point it to st-util binary, e.g. /usr/local/bin/st-util.
+  1) Create a new "External Tools Configurations -> Program" thing, point it to st-util binary, e.g. /usr/local/bin/st-util.
+Click Run to see that it works.
   2) Go to "Debug configurations" and create a new "GDB Hardware Debugging" profile.
 Select the "Standard GDB Hadware Debugging Launcher" in the lower right corner.
 In the debugger tab, set "arm-none-eabi-gdb" and port number 4242 (the default for st-util).
 The rest can be default.
   3) The last part is to create a launch group that combines the st-util tool and the GDB debug session into one single-click operation.
-Poke around in the launch group dialog until you figure out (via the drop-down list) how to get the tools into the launcher group.
+Go to Debug Configurations and create a new Launch Group.
+Press the "Add" button and select "run" from the drop-down list to be able to select the st-util tool you created earlier.
+Press "OK" and then "Add" again.
+This time, select "debug" from the drop-down list to be able to select GDB Hardware Debugging.
+Press "OK" and "Debug".
 * Debugging should now be a single-click operation!

 Resources: